eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 Nimbus and Prysm register the web3signer keys automatically on startup, you need not register them manually.

-### 4. Verify that validators are attesting
+### 4. Verify that validators are still attesting

-Check https://beaconcha.in/ for your validator public keys, as well as the logs of `consensus` and, if not Nimbus or Teku, `validator` services.
+Check https://beaconcha.in/ for your validator public keys, as well as the logs of `consensus` and, if not using an `client-allin1.yml`, `validator` services.

+### 5. Reapply any custom per-validator settings

+Custom fee recipient, graffiti and gas limit are stored by the validator client.
+By default, there are no custom settings.
+If, however, you used `./ethd keys set-recipient`, `./ethd keys set-gas` or `./ethd keys set-graffiti` before, you need to do so again after switching to a new validator client.

 ## Switching only the consensus client, keys *not* in web3signer